 AUNE Launches Master’s International

-Jason contacted Admissions Director Laura Andrews several times about bringing the Master’s International to AUNE.
-This year they made it happen: Carrie Hessler-Radelet, acting director of the Peace Corps, signed the agreement with AUNE in May.
+Jason contacted Admissions Director Laura Andrews several times about bringing the Master’s International to AUNE and together they worked to bring the program here.

 “Doing your master’s research overseas is another one of the amazing things about the program,” Jason said.
 “You couldn’t find another opportunity like this, that gives you the time to develop your research while getting paid and housed and the luxury of being in the community.
 And with the backing of the AUNE faculty, you have tools to leverage your research.
 It’s such a powerful way to bring a lot of resources to a community.”